dullhunk/whats-the-story-learning-glory/index.md

 * With over 40,000 `students` studying at the University of Manchester, its not suprising to see the word `student` appear frequently, on average more than 9 times in an annual review
 * As a `research` intensive Russell Group University, its not surprising to see the word `research` appear so frequently either, on average nearly 16 times in an annual review
 * There are lots of `students` and lots of `research`, but what happened to `teaching` and `learning`?
 Mentions of `teach` and `learn` are much less frequent, between ten and twenty times less frequent than `research`, when averaged over a ten year period.
 This is disappointing for anyone involved in teaching and learning
 * Why is this?
 Not much teaching takes place?
 There isn't any learning going on?
 Teaching and learning is overlooked?
 Undervalued?
 Not considered newsworthy?
 Difficult to find and write about?
 Learners don't tell their stories?
 Teachers don't tell their stories?
 We'll leave these questions as an exercise for the reader to answer.
 What do you think?
+Comments or questions can be emailed to `duncan.hull` @ `manchester.ac.uk`

 ## The Data Behind the Stories